Autistic Spectrum Disorder (ASD)

-Autistic spectrum disorder (ASD/ autism) is the diagnosis given to people who have a very different way of relating to other people and their environment to ‘neurotypical’ people.
+Autistic spectrum disorder is the diagnosis given to people who have a very different way of relating to other people and their environment in comparison to ‘neurotypical’ people.
 People with autism have a different way of processing and interpreting the world round them.

 This leads to people with autism having differences/ difficulties in the areas of: